htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

       condor-8.4.11-390598-Windows-x86.msi

-:index:`initial file size<single: initial file size>`\ This file is approximately 107 Mbytes in size, and it can be removed once HTCondor is fully installed.
+:index:`initial file size<single: initial file size; installation>`\ This file is approximately 107 Mbytes in size, and it can be removed once HTCondor is fully installed.

 For any installation, HTCondor services are installed and run as the Local System account.
 Running the HTCondor services as any other account